garystafford/twelvelabs-bedrock-search-agent/README.md

 # TwelveLabs Video Search Agent

-Demonstration of an Video Search Agent build with AWS Strands Agents, TwelveLabs on Amazon Bedrock, OpenSearch, and Gradio.
+Demonstration of a Video Search Agent build with AWS Strands Agents, TwelveLabs on Amazon Bedrock, OpenSearch, and Gradio.

 ## Usage Instructions